+Time-varying covariates (categorical, too)

+Unbalanced designs

+Unequally spaced observations\

-Time-varying covariates (categorical, too) Unbalanced designs Unequally spaced observations Missing or unequal numbers of observations within subjects More variables than subjects (but not more parameters than subjects)
+Missing or unequal numbers of observations within sul More variables than subjects (but not more parameter

 It's implemented with SAS proc mixed.
-Only SAS seems to have it.
+Only SAS seems to have

-- Lots of different covariance structures are possible, including compound symmetry and unknown. - A good number of powerful features will not be discussed here. - Everything's still assumed multivariate normal.
+- Lots of different covariance structures are possible compound symmetry and unknown. - A good number of powerful features will not be discu - Everything's still assumed multivariate normal.

-Provided this is unrelated to the variable being repeatedly measured.
-Like if the DV is how sick a person is, and the data might be missing because the person is too sick to be tested, there is a serious problem.
+\ Provided this is unrelated to the variable being repeatedl the DV is how sick a person is, and the data might be missin is too sick to be tested, there is a serious problem.